paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

             return PyUnicode_FromFormat("%s-%ld", function, debug_test_count++);
         }

-Firstly Tuples, I'll go into quite a lot of detail here because it covers much of the other containers as well.
+Firstly Tuples, I'll go into quite a lot of detail here because it is very similar to the C API for lists which I'll cover with more brevity in a later section.

 .. _chapter_refcount_and_containers.tuples: